valkey-io/valkey-doc/topics/client-side-caching.md

 * The server remembers the list of clients that may have cached a given key in a single global table.
 This table is called the **Invalidation Table**.
 The invalidation table can contain a maximum number of entries.
 If a new key is inserted, the server may evict an older entry by pretending that such key was modified (even if it was not), and sending an invalidation message to the clients.
 Doing so, it can reclaim the memory used for this key, even if this will force the clients having a local copy of the key to evict it.
 * Inside the invalidation table we don't really need to store pointers to clients' structures, that would force a garbage collection procedure when the client disconnects: instead what we do is just store client IDs (each Valkey client has a unique numerical ID).
 If a client disconnects, the information will be incrementally garbage collected as caching slots are invalidated.
-* There is a single keys namespace, not divided by database numbers.
-So if a client is caching the key `foo` in database 2, and some other client changes the value of the key `foo` in database 3, an invalidation message will still be sent.
-This way we can ignore database numbers reducing both the memory usage and the implementation complexity.
+* There is a single keys namespace, not divided by Valkey numbers.
+So if a client is caching the key `foo` in Valkey 2, and some other client changes the value of the key `foo` in Valkey 3, an invalidation message will still be sent.
+This way we can ignore Valkey numbers reducing both the memory usage and the implementation complexity.

 ## Two connections mode